Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local

 and:

-relations, which defines also the normalization of the different couplings $v_{2n,p}$ and $w_{2n,p}$.
-Note that couplings $v$'s are introduced for the same reason as $q^\prime$.
-This truncation is the large one, including bi-local sextic cumulants.
-However, it includes a very large number of couplings which makes the flow equations quite complicated to study.
-Note that, regarding the non-local couplings, only $w_{4,1}$ and $w_{6,1}$ are interpretable in terms of a disorder of rank $2$ and $3$ respectively, provided that they are negative, in the same way that $q<0$ is interpretable as a disorder of rank $1$.
-The presence of a disorder of rank $2$ in this formalism simply corrects the variance of the original matrix, the sum of two Wigner matrices of variances $\sigma^2$ and $\tau^2$ respectively, being a Wigner matrix \cite{potters2020first} of variance $\sigma^2+\tau^2$.
-However, in the approximation we consider here, where the field has only a macroscopic component independent of time, these non-local correlations do not provide additional information compared to the local interactions correlating different responses; despite that these non-local interactions will retro-act on the latter.
+These relations also define the normalization of the various couplings $v_{2n,p}$ and $w_{2n,p}$.
+Note that the $v$ couplings are introduced for the same reasons as $q^\prime$.
+This truncation is extensive, as it incorporates bi-local sextic cumulants; however, it involves a large number of couplings, rendering the flow equations computationally demanding to analyze.
+Regarding the non-local couplings, only $w_{4,1}$ and $w_{6,1}$ admit a physical interpretation in terms of disorder of rank $2$ and $3$, respectively, provided they are negative—analogous to the interpretation of $q < 0$ as disorder of rank $1$.
+The presence of rank-$2$ disorder in this formalism effectively corrects the variance of the original matrix; the sum of two Wigner matrices with variances $\sigma^2$ and $\tau^2$, respectively, results in a Wigner matrix \cite{potters2020first} with variance $\sigma^2 + \tau^2$.
+Nevertheless, in the approximation considered here, where the field possesses only a time-independent macroscopic component, these non-local correlations do not provide additional information compared to local interactions that correlate different responses, even though these non-local interactions do exert a back-reaction on the latter.